 - Aluminum internal frame keeps the load over your center of gravity and prevents the pack from collapsing against your spine when loaded.

-- At 4 lbs 15 oz, this is a heavy pack for thru-hiking by today’s standards, and may be too heavy depending on your preferences.
+- At 4 lbs.
+15 oz., this is a heavy pack for thru-hiking by today’s standards, and may be too heavy depending on your preferences.

 Osprey Women’s Aura 65 AG Backpack

-This pack, in size S, has a 3,783 cubic square inch capacity and weighs 4 lbs 2 oz.
+Review: One thing Osprey is great for, is gender-specific backpacks.
 This backpack was designed to meet the specific needs women have when thru-hiking and contoured to fit the dimensions of the female form.

-This pack has a system for carrying hiking poles that makes them easy to access.
+It also has a system for carrying hiking poles that makes them easy to access.